aws-samples/bedrock-kb-rag-workshop/blog_post.md

 LangChain](https://aws.amazon.com/blogs/machine-learning/build-a-powerful-question-answering-bot-with-amazon-sagemaker-amazon-opensearch-service-streamlit-and-langchain/).

-In this post we provide a step-by-step guide with all the building blocks for creating an enterprise ready RAG application such as a question answering solution.
-We use LLMs available through Amazon Bedrock for the embeddings model (Amazon Titan Text Embeddings v2), the text generation model (Anthropic Claude v2) and the Amazon Bedrock Knowledge Base for this solution.
+In this post we provide a step-by-step guide with all the building blocks for creating a *Low Code No Code* (LCNC) enterprise ready RAG application such as a question answering solution.
+We use LLMs available through Amazon Bedrock for the embeddings model (Amazon Titan Text Embeddings v2), the text generation model (Anthropic Claude v2), the Amazon Bedrock Knowledge Base and Amazon Bedrock Agents for this solution.
 The text corpus representing an enterprise knowledge base is stored as HTML files in Amazon S3 and is ingested in the form of text embeddings into an index in a Amazon OpenSearch Service Serverless collection using Bedrock knowledge base agent in a fully-managed serverless fashion.

 We provide an AWS Cloud Formation template to stand up all the resources required for building this solution.
 We then demonstrate how to use